cgre-aachen/bayseg/README.md

 ## Contact

+The library is based on research [Hui Wang](https://www.researchgate.net/profile/Hui_Wang122) and [Florian Wellmann](http://www.cgre.rwth-aachen.de/go/id/qpan/lidx/1/gguid/0x5440F5A53D654C41874F09C577FE4005) for a research project in the German Collaborative Research Center [SFB TR32](http://www.tr32db.uni-koeln.de/site/index.php).
+It was rewritten in Python from a Matlab code by [Alexander Schaaf](https://www.researchgate.net/profile/Alexander_Schaaf4).

-The library is being developed by [Alexander Schaaf](https://www.researchgate.net/profile/Alexander_Schaaf4) and [Hui Wang](https://www.researchgate.net/profile/Hui_Wang122) from the LuF Computational Geoscience and Reservoir Engineering (CGRE) and the Aachen Institute for Advanced Study in Computational Engineering Science (AICES) at RWTH Aachen University.
+Bayseg is currently being developed by the LuF Computational Geoscience and Reservoir Engineering (CGRE) and the Aachen Institute for Advanced Study in Computational Engineering Science (AICES) at RWTH Aachen University, Germany.

+For more information and contacts, please see: http://www.cgre.rwth-aachen.de/